Philip Henry Gosse: Young naturalist and lay preacher

-On his return to London in 1846, Gosse wrote a trilogy on the natural history of Jamaica including A Naturalist's Sojourn in Jamaica (1851).
-It is described as "written in a congenial style and firmly established his reputation both as a naturalist and a writer."
+In the years following his return to London in 1846, Gosse published three works whose achievement remains unsurpassed: Birds of Jamaica (1847), Illustrations of the Birds of Jamaica (1849), and A Naturalist's Sojourn in Jamaica (1851).

-In the field of herpetology, Gosse described several new species of reptiles endemic to Jamaica.

 Popular nature writer

-Back in England, Gosse wrote books both in his field and out; a quick volume he produced for the Society for Promoting Christian Knowledge (SPCK) was Monuments of Ancient Egypt, a land he had never visited and never would.
+Back in England, Gosse wrote books on religion-related and scientific subjects, including the first of his books on Bible lands, Monuments of Ancient Egypt (1847), as well as a History of the Jews(1851), both written for the Society for Promoting Christian Knowledge.
 As his financial situation stabilized, Gosse courted Emily Bowes, a forty-one-year-old member of the Brethren, who was both a strong personality and a gifted writer of evangelical tracts.
 They married in November 1848, and their union was an extremely happy one.
-As D. J. Taylor has written, "the word 'uxorious' seems to have minted to define" Gosse.
+As D. J. Taylor has written, "the word 'uxorious' seems to have been minted to define" Gosse.
 Gosse's only son was born on 21 September 1849.
 Gosse noted the event in his diary with the words, "E. delivered of a son.
 Received green swallow from Jamaica"—an amusing conjunction which Edmund later described as demonstrating only the order of events: the boy had arrived first.